 It is important to understand which prerequisite coursework is required as preparation for the appropriate admissions test.
 For the MCAT, students should have completed their lower division prerequisites in biology, chemistry, and physics, in addition to their upper-division course in biochemistry, the subject which accounts for a significant portion of questions on the MCAT.

 Students should also consider when they will be able to devote a substantial amount of time and energy to studying for the MCAT, given their other commitments and the times of year the MCAT is administered.
-Students are encouraged to consult with pre-health advisers to discuss their MCAT timeline, which will be dependent upon a variety of individual factors and considerations, including when they plan to apply.
+Students are encouraged to consult with pre-health advisors to discuss their MCAT timeline, which will be dependent upon a variety of individual factors and considerations, including when they plan to apply.

-UC Berkeley has two dedicated pre-health advisers who are located within the Career Center on campus.
+UC Berkeley has two dedicated pre-health advisors who are located within the Career Center on campus.
 Pre-health advisors offer one-on-one professional advising through 30-minute advising appointments and weekly drop-in advising hours.
 In addition to one-on-one advising, they coordinate programming throughout the year, including advisor-led workshops, panels of successful students and alumni, visits from medical schools, and an annual ‘bootcamp’ for students getting ready to apply to medical school.

-Pre-health advisers are available to meet with freshmen through alumni, to address questions and engage in discussion around a career in the health professions.
-Students are encouraged to meet with advisers at any stage of the process, from exploration to preparation to application.
+Pre-health advisors are available to meet with freshmen through alumni, to address questions and engage in discussion around a career in the health professions.
+Students are encouraged to meet with advisors at any stage of the process, from exploration to preparation to application.
 Topics may range from how to explore different career paths and find research or clinical experience, to how to select schools to apply to and prepare for interviews.